java-cheatsheet/codechallenge/src/google/Level3/Part2/README.md

 `Commander Lambda has six suits, three dress uniforms, four casual outfits, and one Dress-Uniform-For-Important-Speeches-Only.
 You know this because you've already had to take all of them to the dry cleaner's.
 Twice!`

 So I just took out the numbers - 634122, and searched `634122 algorithms` and the results related to the problem.
+The nature of problem it pointed towards were https://en.wikipedia.org/wiki/Stochastic_process or simply random process, which so led to https://en.wikipedia.org/wiki/Markov_chain

 https://towardsdatascience.com/bayesian-optimization-in-trading-77202ffed530